shirleyli2015/CS-598-DLH-Final-Project/README.md

 Part of the code was originated from the [repo](https://github.com/sebbarb/time_aware_attention) from the original authors of the publication.

-## Requirements
+## Requirements and Dependencies

 Running the code requires Python 3.
-If you want to run the code directly on your local machine, install the requirements below:
+If you want to run the code directly on your local machine, install the required dependencies below:
 ```
 $ pip3 install -r related_code/requirements.txt
 ```